StormBreak3R/StormBreak3R/README.md

 ## I'm a Student, Learner and Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m always ready for any kinda project based on python
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play guitar